 PROJECT

-Play Possible for Schools is a deck of cards that expands on a framework defined by Laura Seargeant Richardson—composed by 11 powers of play that reinforce the importance of play as a creative tool.
-The ask was to define a brand, a color system, and a brand expression—to be applied to deck of cards, presentation materials, packaging, and more.
+Play Possible for Schools is a card deck based on a framework developed by Laura Seargeant Richardson, composed of 11 powers of play that emphasize play as a creative practice.
+The work focused on defining a cohesive brand identity, color system, and visual expression to extend across the card deck, presentations, packaging, and supporting materials.

 CONTRIBUTION